Naruno/Naruno/docs/concepts/api.md

 ---
 title: API
-parent: Systems
+parent: Concepts
 nav_order: 5
 ---

 # Accessing to The API

 In normal usage (api.py) the default host is 0.0.0.0 and port is 8000.

 In auto_builders based instalation the host is 0.0.0.0 and port is increase by node number.
 For example:

 - 1st node port is 8000
 - 2nd node port is 8101
 - 3rd node port is 8102

 # API Referance